-8-11 February.
-Unusual green Carnival with men dressed as trees.
+February.
+The Walking Forest: unusual Carnival with men dressed as trees.

-On Saturday, February 10, 2018, wedding with role reversals, where men dress up as women and vice-versa, takes place.
+On Saturday there is also a wedding celebration with role reversals, where men dress up as women and vice-versa.

-The following day, on Sunday, February 11, 2018, the Rumìtas, dressed as trees, leave the forest and arrive in the village.
-While they wander the streets, they knock on people’s house with the frùscio, a ceremony that brings luck according to tradition, and they receive, in exchange, food and gifts.
+On Sunday, the Rumìtas, dressed as trees, leave the forest and arrive in the village.
+While they wander the streets, they knock on people’s house with the frùscio.
+According to tradition, this ceremony brings luck and Rumitas receive, in exchange, food and gifts.

-Satriano Carnival’s Walking Forest is symbolically composed by 131 wandering trees, which represent the 131 towns of Basilicata.
+Satriano Carnival’s Walking Forestis symbolically composed by 131 walking trees, which represent the 131 towns of Basilicata.
 The event is organized by the association Al Parco in collaboration with Satriano’s Municipality, the National Park of Apennine Lucano, APT Basilicata, associations, volunteers and private corporates.

-For the 6th year running, the Carnival of Satriano is a green event:
+The Carnival of Satriano is also a green event:

-– and they pay attention to divide the garbage by following strict rules of recycling.
+– garbage selected and divided following strict rules of recycling.